 Two 10-32 round-head screws and two locking washers (nickel-plated brass is ideal).

 One grounding wire.
 Although we recommend at least six AWG multistrand copper wire, the wire diameter and length depend on your router location and site environment.
+This cable is not available from Cisco Systems; it is available from any commercial cable vendor.

 Cisco ASR 9001 Router Port Connection Guidelines